sourcegraph/srclib/docs/sources/plugins/creatingaplugin.md

 # Creating a Plugin

-So you want to build an editor plugin! srclib can make your favorite editor more intelligent in a language-agnostic -- which means that you only need to interface with srclib, and you'll get analysis for every language that srclib supports for free.
+So you want to build an editor plugin! srclib can make your favorite editor more intelligent in a language-agnostic way -- which means that you only need to interface with srclib, and you'll get analysis for every language that srclib supports for free.

 ## Before You Start

 Make sure you have [srclib installed](../install.md), along with the [toolchains you want to use](../toolchains/overview.md#TODOavailable-toolchains).
 It's also a good idea to be familiar with the [srclib's api](../api/overview.md) and [data model](../api/data-model.md).

-**Be aware that currently many API commands currently rely on an up-to-date build to function correctly**.
+**Be aware that many API commands currently rely on an up-to-date build to function correctly**.
 For example, `src api describe` takes `--start-byte` as one of its arguments, and gives you the information for the identifier that starts at `start-byte`.
-If the user has changed the file, byte offset may be incorrect.
+If you change a file, an identifier's byte offset may be out of sync with the analyzed version of the code.
+The srclib team is looking into this issue and we'll have a fix for it out soon, but for now, make sure to run `src do-all` before calling an API command to get accurate results.

 There are a couple things a srclib-powered plugin can do: